An optimistic but reasonable outlook on electric vehicles

 There’s a lot of confusing information out there about the electric vehicle (EV) industry right now.
 Recent numbers show a promising outlook, with EV sales increasing and new jobs being created by the transition to EV manufacturing.
 However, year-over-year growth rates have slowed, and while this isn’t unusual in a burgeoning industry, many headlines have proclaimed these numbers to be evidence EVs are failing.
 It’s easy to get lost in conflicting news reports and wonder what, exactly, the future holds for e-mobility.

-“The projections a lot of companies made may not have been as accurate as they had anticipated from a consumer demand standpoint, but I do think it’s the future, and it will make up a vast majority of cars in the future,” says Casey Sivier, client success executive at global manufacturing and talent firm Actalent.
+“The projections a lot of companies made may not have been as accurate as they had anticipated from a consumer demand standpoint, but I do think it’s the future, and it will make up a vast majority of cars in the future,” says Casey Sivier, client success executive at global engineering and talent firm Actalent.
 Sivier manages business development and fulfillment strategies across the manufacturing facilities and engineering centers for several major U.S. automakers.
 He’s been with the company for 25 years and has seen a lot of ups and downs in the automotive industry.
 Lately, he’s noted a shift in many automakers toward a more hybrid than fully electric strategy.

 “I do think going from straight gas engines to EVs – that was the position of a lot of these companies – could have been a misstep,” he says.
 “But now pulling back with hybrid and slowly building into EVs, the adoption will be much easier going from gas to hybrid to electric than straight gas to electric.
 The news is definitely out there that product plans are changing.
 Companies are investing and reinvesting back in some of the battery hybrid technology.
 It will just be a different application, a hybrid battery versus a full electric battery.
 That could even change the cost model, because it might not be as complex to build.”